MrBertieG/pic-shack-p5/README.md

 ### Known Fixed Bugs
 Problem:<br>
 When deleting products from the Products page, other products were getting deleted rather than the selected product.
+<br><br>
 Solution:<br>
 Due to time constraints I have deleted this feature and kept the Delete functionality from the Product Detail Page.
+<br><br>
 Problem:<be>
 Email confirmations were not going out.
+<br><br>
 Solution:<br>
 Webhook endpoint in Stripe was missing '/'.
+<br><br>
 Problem:<br>
 Error 500 when purchase was made.
 This was because the field in the Order model named size was only 2 characters long.
 I have changed it to 10 and made migrations.
+<br><br>
 Other bugs included:

 - Reviews were displaying on all products.
 - Carousel was scalling in and out when transitioning.
 - New arrivals was not displaying the latest uploaded products.
 - Superuser couldn't delete users reviews.

 <br><br>

 ### Existing Bugs
+The CSS files someitmes doesn't load on the first attempt.
+The browsers needs to be hard refreshed and the CSS document will kick in.

 <br><br>